This article will look at who are considered the best tennis servers of all time.

 Boris Becker’s fast and accurate serve earned him nicknames such as Baron von Slam, Boom Boom, and Der Bomber.

-His serve was a big factor in Boris becoming the first unseeded tennis player and German to win the Wimbledon singles title in 1985.
+It was also a big factor in Boris becoming the first unseeded player and German to win the Wimbledon singles title in 1985.

 4. Novak Djokovic